fallibleburn/fallibleburn/README.md

 - 👋 Hi, I’m @fallibleburn
 - 👀 I’m interested in learning how to code, not sure about the path, but still going strong.
-- 🌱 I’m currently learning code foundations (codecademy).
+- 🌱 I’m currently learning code foundations, JavaScript.
 - 💞️ I’m looking to collaborate on anything, or just watch and learn.
 - 📫 How to reach me: fallibleburn@gmail.com